 - An online register of expertise in British art

-- Four seminars each year hosted by Tate or partner organisations on themes relating to British Art
+- Seminars each year hosted by Tate, the Paul Mellon Centre for Studies in British Art or partner organisations on themes relating to British art

 - A dedicated network group for Early Career Curators specialising in British art

 - Network sub-groups that explore specific areas of British art and are led by regional network members across the UK